Criminal Defense Attorney for Lakeland, FL

 The Honorable Robert G. Fegers presides over cases assigned to County Court Lakeland – Section L1.

-If you were arrested for a felony, then the State Attorney’s Office typically takes 21 days to decide whether to formally file charges.
-If formal charges are filed, then your case will be heard at the Polk County Courthouse in Bartow, FL.
+If you were arrested for a felony, the State Attorney’s Office typically takes twenty-one (21) days to decide whether to formally file charges.
+If formal charges are filed, your case will be heard at the Polk County Courthouse in downtown Bartow, FL.

-Many of these cases involve an arrest by an officer with the Lakeland Police Department or the Polk County Sheriff’s Office.
-Traffic crimes might also involve the Florida Highway Patrol.
+Many of these cases involve an arrest by an officer with the Lakeland Police Department, the Polk County Sheriff’s Office, or the Florida Highway Patrol.

 No matter the circumstances, give us a call for a free consultation to discuss your case.
 Our attorneys focus exclusively on criminal defense.